bytebrew/slope/README.md

 **cairo_t** to slope to generate a chart, it is easy to embed slope's charts in a **GTK WIDGET**.

+If you use C++ and prefer a Qt-based solution, you should try QSL, SLOPE is an adaptation of QSL. <www.github.com/exocode/QSL>

 Slope is in it's early stages of development and still needs some optimization and polishing.
 Some accessor methods to objects properties are also absent.
 But here's what we already have: The following chart is the output of the test.c program in de